 Training and allocation of Preachers, and work among teenagers is operated at Circuit level.

-We have three ordained staff, and two lay workers.
+We have four ordained staff looking after the Methodist Churches in Chesterfield, and two lay workers.

-Rev Julie Minns (01246 232189; firstname.lastname@example.org), the Superintendent Minister, who has pastoral charge of Central Methodist Church
+Rev Sean Adair; (firstname.lastname@example.org) the Superintendent Minister, who has pastoral charge of Central Methodist Church

 Rev Margaret Mwailu (01246 556331; email@example.com), who has pastoral charge of Whittington Moor, Hasland and Derby Road churches, and also ‘The Electric Church’